cdktf/cdktf-provider-googlebeta/docs/googleCloudbuildTrigger.python.md

 The full resource name of the github enterprise config.
 Format: projects/{project}/locations/{location}/githubEnterpriseConfigs/{id}. projects/{project}/githubEnterpriseConfigs/{id}.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/4.64.0/docs/resources/google_cloudbuild_trigger#github_enterprise_config GoogleCloudbuildTrigger#github_enterprise_config}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/4.65.0/docs/resources/google_cloudbuild_trigger#github_enterprise_config GoogleCloudbuildTrigger#github_enterprise_config}

+---

+###### `repository`<sup>Optional</sup> <a name="repository" id="@cdktf/provider-google-beta.googleCloudbuildTrigger.GoogleCloudbuildTrigger.putGitFileSource.parameter.repository"></a>

+- *Type:* str

+The fully qualified resource name of the Repo API repository.

+The fully qualified resource name of the Repo API repository.
+If unspecified, the repo from which the trigger invocation originated is assumed to be the repo from which to read the specified path.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/4.65.0/docs/resources/google_cloudbuild_trigger#repository GoogleCloudbuildTrigger#repository}

 ---